 Our purpose is to connect people and places.
 We will work to provide people with free, certain, enduring and practical access to the land.
+Our functions are set out in section 10 of the Walking Access Act 2008.

 OUR MISSION HEREA TE WHENUA KI TE TANGATA, TANGATA KI TE WHENUA